 Robert John Bardo took a seat in the office as he waited for an investigator to become available.
 Clutching a photograph tightly, he shifted nervously in his chair, watching the figures around going about their business, oblivious to his presence.
-Eventually the office manager gestures him over to a partitioned cubicle and greets him with a firm handshake, before taking his position behind the desk and pausing to allow the young man to introduce himself.
-At nineteen, Bardo seemed harmless, although perhaps a little out of place at a company that usually dealt with older clientele.
+Eventually, the office manager gestured him over to a partitioned cubicle and greeted him with a firm handshake, before taking his position behind the desk and pausing to allow the young man to introduce himself.
+At nineteen, Bardo seemed harmless, although perhaps a little out-of-place at a company that usually dealt with older clientele.
 He presented the large, glossy picture of an attractive woman and announced that he wanted to contact ‘an old friend.’
 The black-and-white image was a publicity shot from a film studio, and below the girl’s face was her autograph.
 ‘He said he knew her from some Hollywood studios,’ recalled William Johnson, one of the investigators present that day at the Anthony Agency.
-For Anthony Zinkus, the man sat across from him holding the photo seemed harmless, if perhaps a little awkward.
+For Anthony Zinkus, the man sat across from him holding the photo seemed genuine, if a little awkward.
 ‘He said he wanted to send her a gift,’ explained the manager.
-‘He said that she might be somewhere in the L.A. area and that she had connections with the television business.’
+‘He said that she might be somewhere in the L.A. area, and that she had connections with the television business.’

-The first time that he saw Rebecca Schaeffer, he felt that he had fallen in love.
-It was 1 October 1986 and sixteen-year-old Bardo was sat watching L.A., the season seven premiere of the long-running television series Magnum P.I., which had returned to CBS after a six-month absence.
-During one of the commercial breaks, an advert came on for an upcoming sitcom starring Pam Dawber, an actress best known to audiences as the sidekick to Robin Williams in the hit show Mork & Mindy.
+The first time he saw Rebecca Schaeffer, he felt that he had fallen in love.
+It was 1 October, 1986 and sixteen-year-old Robert John Bardo was sat watching L.A., the season seven premiere of the long-running television series Magnum P.I., which had returned to CBS after a six-month absence.
+During one of the commercial breaks, an advert came on for an upcoming sitcom starring Pam Dawber, an actress best known to audiences as the sidekick to Robin Williams on the hit show Mork & Mindy.
 In the four years since its conclusion, Dawber had appeared in an episode of The Twilight Zone and a succession of made-for-TV feature films, but now she was set to make a regular return with My Sister Sam.
 The show, which told of a freelance photographer whose life is turned upside down when her younger sister comes to live with her, would make its debut five days later.
 The clip featured both Dawber and Schaeffer, and with the latter just four weeks shy of her nineteenth birthday, she was presented as the wholesome girl-next-door.
 It was this innocence and everyday quality that immediately appealed to Bardo.
-‘That’s what got me curious about her,’ he later admitted, ‘but then I’d watch the show, and she’s very outgoing and bubbly and everything.’
+‘That’s what got me curious about her,’ he later admitted.
+‘But then I’d watch the show, and she’s very outgoing, and bubbly, and everything.’

 Stability was never something that Robert John Bardo had been able to take for granted.
-Growing up an army brat, he spent the first few years of his life moving from place to place until his parents finally settled the family in Tucson, a major city in Arizona.
-His father, Phillip Bardo, was an uncommissioned Air Force officer, and while stationed at the Yokota Air Base near Tokyo he met and fell in love with June, a Korean-born Japanese civilian.
+Growing up an army brat, he spent the first few years of his life moving from place to place, until his parents finally settled the family in Tucson, a major city in Arizona.
+His father, Phillip Bardo, was an uncommissioned Air Force officer, and while stationed at the Yokota Air Base near Tokyo, he met and fell in love with June, a Korean-born Japanese civilian.
 Returning to the United States with his new bride, the couple would have seven children together, with the last, Robert, born shortly after New Year 1970.
-Although he was considered a straight-A student, Bardo was referred to by one teacher as ‘a time bomb waiting to explode,’ and would regularly harass another with letters in which he threatened to kill her, with which he signed his name as either Scarface, Dirty Harry or James Bond.
-His family had moved to Tucson when he was thirteen and before long he had become something of a problem child.
+Although he was considered a straight-A student, Bardo was referred to by one teacher at Pueblo High School as ‘a time bomb waiting to explode,’ and would regularly harass another with letters in which he threatened to kill her, with which he signed his name as either Scarface, Dirty Harry, or James Bond.
 Among the letters that he sent to his teachers included one in which he claimed he would take his own life.
 As his behaviour grew increasingly erratic, he lost interest in his studies and finally turned his back on school while in the ninth grade.
 ‘My mistake was dropping out of high school,’ he later admitted.
 ‘I was isolated.
 I didn’t have any friends, never had a girlfriend.’

-While he may have become convinced that he and Schaeffer were one and the same, the truth was that the two were from completely different worlds, having experienced childhoods that had very little in common with each other.
-Whereas Bardo came from a large family and lacked a close connection to his family, Rebecca Lucile Schaeffer was the first and only child of two loving parents.
-Benson Schaeffer was a respected child psychologist in the Oregon city of Eugene and together with his wife Danna, the two welcomed their daughter into the world on 6 December 1967.
-From an early age Rebecca was a responsible and intelligent child, and throughout high school it was clear that she enjoyed being the centre of attention.
-‘She was interested in drama and so had the lead in Witness for the Prosecution,’ recalled her father in 2019.
+While he may have become convinced that he and Schaeffer were one and the same, the truth was that the two were from completely different worlds, having experienced childhoods that had very little in common with one another.
+Whereas Bardo came from a large family and lacked a close connection to his parents and siblings, Rebecca Lucile Schaeffer was the first and only child of two loving parents.
+Benson Schaeffer was a respected child psychologist in the Oregon city of Eugene, and together with his wife, Danna, the two welcomed their daughter into the world on 6 December, 1967.
+From an early age, Rebecca was a responsible and intelligent child, and throughout high school it was clear that she enjoyed being the centre of attention.
+‘She was interested in drama, and so had the lead in Witness for the Prosecution,’ recalled her father in 2019.
 ‘She really wanted to be an actress.’
 In 1980, the family relocated from Eugene to Portland, and at the age of fourteen, following a suggestion from her hair stylist, Schaeffer tried her hand at modelling.
 Despite her earlier ambition of becoming either a lawyer or a doctor, she signed with the Troutman Profile Inc., and in 1984 made her way to New York City.

 For Schaeffer, her time in New York may have been a gruelling experience, but it was one which she would make the most of as she worked as a waitress in between auditions.
 ‘When Rebecca and I were in New York together she was sixteen, and that is so young,’ explained Barbara Lusch, the actress that Troutman had entrusted to protect her client.
 ‘This was a big adventure for her and things were going well.’
 Having trained under renowned acting teacher Robert Modica, whose other students have included Rachel Ward and David Duchovny, Schaeffer finally made her acting debut in 1985 with One Life to Live.
 Based around the turbulent personal lives of the Lord family, the show was first broadcast on ABC in July 1966 and would remain one of the longest-running soap operas in American history, eventually coming to an end in 2013 after forty-seven years on air.
 Schaeffer’s recurring role as Annie Barnes would bear little impact on the overall story arc of the series, but her performance gained acclaim from her co-stars.
 ‘She was remarkably good for somebody of that age,’ declared Erika Slezak, who would star as the family’s matriarch throughout the history of the show.
 ‘She had a certain presence and confidence that exudes on screen.’
 While her appearance would fail to bring her the exposure she craved, it afforded her the focus and determination she needed to take the next step in her career.